-Van Elslander is one of the four Cancer Centers in the System that also includes the Providence Cancer Center, the Assarian Cancer Center and the Webber Cancer Center.
+Van Elslander is one of four cancer centers in the system that also includes the Providence Cancer Center, the Assarian Cancer Center and the Webber Cancer Center.
 Lung cancer and mesothelioma, the cancer caused by asbestos, are just two of the many conditions treated by experts in a particular field.

 Unlike many places across the country, the Van Elslander Cancer Center provides the convenience of easily managed multidisciplinary care in a single building.
 Laboratory testing, diagnostic imaging, chemotherapy, radiation oncology, outpatient surgery, transfusion and mammography are only a few of the services offered there.

 The one-stop, well-coordinated care allows patients to focus their energies on getting better.
-There is an educational center and psychosocial care.
-There are alternative and complementary therapies being offered.
+There is an educational center and psychosocial care, with alternative and complementary therapies being offered.
 There is considerably more than just top-flight oncology physicians and surgeons, diagnostic facilities and traditional therapies at Van Elslander.

-There is “unrivaled,” technology being used throughout the facility.
-For example, it includes the advanced Intensity Modulated Radiation Therapy (IMRT), which utilizes computer-controlled X-ray accelerators delivering precise radiation doses to areas of a tumor.
-The high dose radiation is designed to custom fit the tumor while minimizing the exposure to surrounding areas, controlling the side effects often seen with conventional radiotherapy.
+There is unrivaled technology being used throughout the facility.
+For example, the cancer center includes the advanced Intensity Modulated Radiation Therapy (IMRT), which utilizes computer-controlled X-ray accelerators delivering precise radiation doses to areas of a tumor.
+The high-dose radiation is designed to custom fit the tumor while minimizing the exposure to surrounding areas, controlling the side effects often seen with conventional radiotherapy.